New here? Start with the complete side hustle guide →

 What Pinterest SEO Actually Is

 SEO stands for search engine optimization.
 On Google, it means making your website content rank higher in search results.
-On Pinterest, it means exactly the same thing — but the search engine is Pinterest itself.
+On Pinterest, it means the same thing — but the search engine is Pinterest itself.

 When someone types “side hustle ideas for beginners” into Pinterest, the platform scans millions of pins and decides which ones to show first.
 It’s making that decision based on relevance, quality, and engagement signals.